Sola0404/bunny-clicker/README.md

 ## 🚀 Getting Started
 Follow these steps to get the game up and running on your local machine.
+It will be simplified once the back end is implemented! 😈

 ### Prerequisites
 - Node.js